 RANKX is a very unique DAX function that requires a deeper level of thinking around its logic and in how it actually works when running a calculation in a particular context (for example a table or chart inside Power BI).
+You may watch the full video of this tutorial at the bottom of this blog.

 What you don’t want with RANKX DAX function is to start receiving results and not really understand how they are calculated because you could invariably have incorrect calculations and results that are appearing in your reports.